-Tangible scale models are paramount to many architectural projects, as a complement to computer simulations and virtual 3D models.
-Using additive manufacturing, it is quite easy to build cost-effective architectural models with a 3D printer.
-Here are some benefits of 3D printing in architecture:
+Tangible scale models are essential to many architectural projects as a complement to computer simulations and virtual 3D models.
+Additive manufacturing makes it quite easy to build cost-effective architectural models with a 3D printer.

-- Saving time by 3D printing scale models: instead of building by hand scale 3D models, you can 3D print them and work on something else while the 3D printer does all the work.
-Many architecture firms have 3D printers running 24/7 to efficiently produce 3D printed versions of their projects.
+Instead of building scale models by hand, you can 3D print them and work on something else while the 3D printer does all the work.
+Many architecture firms have 3D printers running 24/7 to efficiently produce 3D-printed versions of their projects.

-- Easily updating architectural 3D models: if you have a new idea or if your client changes their minds, you can modify the 3D model and reprint it quite easily.
+If you have a new idea or if your client changes their mind, you can modify the 3D model and reprint it quite easily.
 3D printing is a great tool for iterative design, which can apply in architecture.

 3D printing cost-effective architectural models

 3D printing makes it possible to test an iterate on different architectural concepts and designs in a cost-effective manner.